yblui/the-hardest-quiz-demo/README.md

-# The Hardest Quiz Demo
+# The Hardest Quiz BETA

-A fanmade TIQ tribute with only 30 questions.
+A fanmade TIQ tribute with 40 questions.

+## BETA Version Features:

+- 10 more questions!
+- Arsebook integration!
+- Not much else!

+The game will be updated frequently, with new questions added.
+Full quiz might be an extremely long one!

 You can download the swf file here: [Download SWF File](https://yblui.github.io/the-hardest-quiz-demo/thq.swf)